codingatmorning/projects/kd_tree_median/README.md

 ##### Description
 This is an implemntation of a 3 dimensional kd-tree.
-It uses the median algorithm which is space filling This is implemented specifically for triangles, however a n-dimensional bvh (Bounding Volume Heirarchy) kd-tree can be implemented, or an n-dimensional point kd-tree could be implemented.
+It uses the median algorithm which is space filling This is implemented specifically for triangles, however a n-dimensional bvh (Bounding Volume Heirarchy) kd-tree can be implemented

 All this meaning a template version could be created however the templates would have to vary on what the tree is being used for.
 Bounding Volumes, or Points.